Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

-Sherman Dillard is in his fifth year with the University of Iowa men's basketball staff bringing a wealth of expertise on and off the court.
+Sherman Dillard is in his sixth year with the University of Iowa men's basketball staff bringing a wealth of expertise on and off the court.

 Dillard has helped rejuvenate the Iowa basketball program since arriving at Iowa in 2010.
-Not only has the attendance at Carver-Hawkeye Arena increased by 57 percent, but Dillard has helped vault the program back to national prominence.
+Not only has the attendance at Carver-Hawkeye Arena increased by more than 50 percent, but Dillard has helped vault the program back to national prominence.